sara-vanerp/website/content/authors/admin/_index.md

 In 2023, I was awarded an [NWO VENI grant](https://www.nwo.nl/en/news/veni-grant-for-188-scientists-from-all-fields) for my project *"Making sense of the world: Modeling social and behavioral phenomena more accurately using Bayesian regularized structural equation modeling"*.
 In this project, I will develop Bayesian regularized structural equation models and user-friendly software to make these models accessible to applied researchers.

 Previously, I was a PhD-student at Tilburg University.
 My project *"Advancing structural equation modeling with unbiased Bayesian methods"* was supported by an NWO Research Talent grant.
-Based on my PhD thesis *"[Bayesian Structural Equation Modeling: The Power of the Prior](https://research.tilburguniversity.edu/en/publications/bayesian-structural-equation-modeling-the-power-of-the-prior)*", I graduated Cum Laude in 2020.
+I was awarded my PhD Cum Laude in 2020 based on my PhD thesis *"[Bayesian Structural Equation Modeling: The Power of the Prior](https://research.tilburguniversity.edu/en/publications/bayesian-structural-equation-modeling-the-power-of-the-prior)*".

 Please feel free to contact me if you are interested in Bayesian regularized SEM or related topics!